Mullins homers again, Orioles hit 3 to beat Royals 7-3

 DJ Stewart and Austin Hays also connected for Baltimore, which evened the four-game series at one apiece.

+“I did like how we swung the bat early,” Orioles manager Brandon Hyde said.
+“Nice job of scoring first and getting the lead for our young pitching staff.”

 Orioles right-hander Mike Baumann, rated the team’s No. 10 prospect, was promoted from Triple-A Norfolk prior to the game and made his major league debut in the fifth inning.
-Bauman (1-0) retired 11 of the 14 batters he faced.
+Baumann (1-0) retired 11 of the 14 batters he faced.

+“I didn’t really know what the moment would be like,” Baumann said.
+“There was a lot of adrenaline, everything was just kind of a blur.
+Looking back on it, I don’t even know if I remember much of what happened on the mound.
+Just the feeling of walking off the field after, hearing the fans, that was a cool moment.
+It was definitely something to remember.”

 Carlos Santana hit his 19th home run for the Royals, who are 9-4 in their last 13 road games after going 19-37 in their first 46.
+Kansas City left nine runners on base, its most since Aug.
+27 at Seattle (also nine).

 The Orioles took a 4-0 lead against rookie Jackson Kowar (0-3) on an RBI single by Anthony Santander, a fielder’s choice by Hays and a two-run homer by Stewart that was just out of the reach of center fielder Michael A. Taylor, who crashed into the wall.